danse-inelastic/pyre/docs/pyreTutorials.rst

 tells pyre to use the component named "fancy-greeter" instead of the default component for the facility "greeter".
-Pyre then looks for this "fancy-greeter" component by looking for "fancy-greeter.odb" in a few directories (~/.pyre and current directory).
+Pyre then looks for fancy-greeter by looking for "fancy-greeter.odb" in :ref:`various directories<where-to-put-pml-odb>`, including the current one.
+The module fancy-greeter.odb must contain a "def greeter()" method which is the *name of the facility* this component will be plugged into.
-The fancy-greeter.odb file must have a method "greeter", which is the name of the facility this component will be plugged into.
+The method "greeter" returns a pyre component, which will be used as the "greeter" subcomponent by the main application.

-The method "greeter" returns a pyre component, which will be harnessed by pyre framework and used as the "greeter" component for the "greet" pyre application.
+Although these examples have been primitive, the features in the aggregate are useful :ref:`as shown in the science use cases <indexScienceUseCases>` for tasks such as switching computational engines at runtime, interface abstraction, coupling different time/length scale physics engines, abstracting parallelism, and more.

-Apparently this feature is very useful since you can switch the computation engine easily with pyre applications.
+..
 For example, if you have an application that does parametric fitting and this application makes use of a optimizer, you can declare an "optimizer" facility and use pyre's internal component-handling machinery to tell the application to switch optimizers from the command line.